tonioloewald/bindinator.js/docs/react.md

 Remember how we had `this.handleChange = this.handleChange.bind(this)`
 in the constructor?
 Well that's because doing the most obvious thing:
--- putting `this.handleChange` here -- won't work, because it's going to be inserted in the virtual DOM element's props, and `this` will point at the wrong thing, and the second most obvious thing -- putting `this.handleChange.bind(this)` here -- is an _antipattern_ which is typically addressed by the linter screaming at you that because react is constantly calling render, binding the method here runs the risk of leaking context like crazy.
+-- putting `this.handleChange` here -- won't work, because it's going to be inserted in the virtual DOM element's props, and then `this` will point to the wrong thing, and the second most obvious thing -- putting `this.handleChange.bind(this)` here -- is an _antipattern_ which is typically addressed by a suitably configured linter screaming at you that because react is constantly calling render, binding the method here runs the risk of leaking context like crazy.

-If you want to know just how constantly react is calling `render`, put in a console.log and watch it run every time you hit a key…
+If you want to know just how constantly react is calling `render`, put in a `console.log` and watch it run every time you hit a key, and when you create a new ToDo item.

+Now, React does lots of clever stuff to avoid doing inefficient things like rebuilding DOM nodes unnecessarily.
+Still, it's interesting to turn on Chrome's "paint flashing" feature and see just what does get redrawn and when.
+The `<h3>` tag, for example, gets redrawn when a new item is created -- not sure how that doesn't get optimized out.

-Also, imagine if the form and the list were part of the same component or their state were slightly more entangled.
-You might end up re-rendering the list every time you entered a keystroke.
+Also, imagine if the `<form>` and the `<ul>` were part of the same component or their state were slightly more entangled.
+You might easily end up re-rendering the list every time you entered a keystroke.
 ```
             value={this.state.text}